 Plugins: Plugins are minor additions you can make to your WordPress blog by downloading a plugin.
 You have plugins for Google Analytics, SEO, your email list, and much more.
 I’ll get to this in Chapter 7.

 Users: Here, you can create a username and password for other people you possibly want to access your blog, for example, a developer.

 Tools: I had to look hard to know what this was for.
 That means: you won’t need it often!
 At tools, you can import/export data from your blog.

 Settings: One of the essential things at Settings is the URLs of your blog posts.
 It’s crucial to get this right from the start, so first check that your settings look like below:

 Tagline: Include a phrase that describes your website.
 You can utilize this for SEO, so if you want, use keywords that you’re looking to rank for in Google.
-I picked more of a “branding” phrase which is Conversations that Matter.
+I picked more of a “branding” phrase: Conversations that Matter.